dulibrarytech/repo-backend-v2/README.md

 ```

 Stage 6 is gated by `AIP_STORE_ENABLED`.
 With the flag off, Stage 5 finalizes ingest the same way it did pre-Stage-6.
 The single-row AM gate at Stages 3–4 prevents AM from being overwhelmed by parallel transfers.

+### Companion service: curation API

+Package ingest is a two-service effort with [digitaldu-backend-curation-service](https://github.com/dulibrarytech/digitaldu-backend-curation-service), a Python API that owns the filesystem and storage operations this backend can't (or shouldn't) perform directly.
+During the pre-ingest workspace and Stage 2 it stages and QAs package folders on the Archivematica SFTP drop; during Stage 6 and AIP backfill it copies AIPs to Wasabi and mints the presigned download URLs the dashboard serves.
+It is the sole holder of the Wasabi (boto3) credentials — this backend carries only the `CURATION_API` URL and `CURATION_API_KEY`, and talks to it over HTTP under the `/api/v2/qa/*` and `/api/v2/aip/*` prefixes.
+Deploy the two services together: an ingest run cannot complete without both.

 ### System-wide metadata refresh